cmmr/virmap/README.md

 # VirMAP

-The full VirMAP source code is released, documentation and database constructor to come.
+The full VirMAP source code is released, database constructor is posted.
+Installer script for an AWS 24xlarge instance coming soon.

+Please post any questions, comments, or concerns.

 The paper is published at Nature Communications: https://doi.org/10.1038/s41467-018-05658-8<br />